ru-fu/sdk-nrf/samples/bluetooth/nfc_pairing/README.rst

 When the application starts, it initializes and starts the NFCT peripheral, which is used for pairing.
 The application does not start advertising immediately, but only when the NFC tag is read by an NFC polling device, for example a smartphone or a tablet with NFC support.
 The message that the tag sends to the NFC device contains data required to initiate pairing.
-To start the NFC data transfer, the NFC device must touch the NFC antenna that is connected to the Development board.
+To start the NFC data transfer, the NFC device must touch the NFC antenna that is connected to the development kit.

-After reading the tag, the device can pair with the device which is advertising.
+After reading the tag, the device can pair with the device that is advertising.
-Connection state of the device is signalled by LEDs.
+The connection state of the device is signaled by LEDs.
-When the connection is lost due to timeout, the library automatically triggers direct advertising.
+When the connection is lost due to a time-out, the library automatically triggers direct advertising.

 Requirements
 ************